 - 1 cup water

-Place a trivet or steamer basket in the bottom of the Instant Pot and add a cup of water into the bottom.
+- Place a trivet or steamer basket in the bottom of the Instant Pot and add a cup of water into the bottom.
 Arrange the cut squash halves on top of the trivet and secure the lid.
-Make sure the vent at the top is turned to the "sealed" position.
+Make sure the steam release valve in the lid is turned to the Sealing position.

-Carefully remove the lid, use a fork to check the squash to make sure it's cooked to your liking.
+- When the floating valve in the lid drops, it's safe to remove the lid.
+Use a fork to check the squash to make sure it's cooked to your liking.
 I like my squash to be tender, but not mushy.
 If there is water collected in the center of your squash, drain it before serving.

 Per serving: Calories: 74, Protein: 1, Carbohydrates: 16, Fat: 1

-- If you don’t have an Instant Pot, here’s how to bake spaghetti squash in the oven.
+- If you don’t have an Instant Pot, here’s how to cook spaghetti squash in the oven.

 As always, if you have additional cooking tips to share, please leave them in the comments below so we can all benefit from your experience.